 Grounding the Wind Monitor is vitally important.
-Without proper grounding, static electrical charge can build up during certain atmospheric conditions and discharge through the transducers.
-This discharge may cause erroneous signals or transducer failure.
-To direct the discharge away from the transducers, the mounting post assembly in which the transducers are mounted is made with a special anti-static plastic.
-It is important that the mounting post be connected to a good earth ground.
+Without proper grounding static electrical charge can build up during certain atmospheric conditions and discharge through the transducers.
+This discharge can potentially cause erroneous signals or transducer failure.
+To direct the discharge away from the transducers, the mounting post assembly in which the transducers are mounted is made with a special antistatic plastic.
+Therefore it is very important that the mounting post be connected to a good earth ground.
 There are two ways this may be accomplished.
 First, the Wind Monitor may be mounted on a metal pipe which is connected to earth ground.
 The mounting pipe should not be painted where the Wind Monitor is mounted.
 Towers or masts set in concrete should be connected to one or more grounding rods.
-If it is difficult to ground the mounting post in this manner, the following method should be used.
-Inside the junction box the screw labeled EARTH GND is internally connected to the anti-static mounting post.
+If it is difficult to ground the mounting post in this manner an alternative method should be used.
+Inside the junction box the terminal labeled EARTH GND is internally connected to the antistatic mounting post.
 This terminal should be connected to an earth ground (Refer to wiring diagram).

 Initial installation is most easily done with two people; one to adjust the instrument position and the other to observe the indicating device.
-After initial installation, the instrument can be removed and returned to its mounting without re-aligning the vane since the orientation ring preserves the wind direction reference.
+After initial installation, the instrument can be removed and returned to its mounting without realigning the vane since the orientation ring preserves the wind direction reference.
 Install the Wind Monitor following these steps:

 - 1. MOUNT WIND MONITOR - a) Place orientation ring on mounting post.
-Do Not tighten band clamp yet.
-Orientation ring may be omitted when portable tripod is used. - b) Place Wind Monitor on mounting post.
+Do Not tighten band clamp yet. - b) Place Wind Monitor on mounting post.
 Do Not tighten band clamp yet. - 2.
-CONNECT SENSOR CABLE.

-a) Refer to wiring diagram located at back of manual.

-- 3. ALIGN VANE - a) Connect instrument to indicator. - b) Choose a known wind direction reference point on the horizon. - c) Sighting down instrument centerline, point nose cone at reference point on horizon. - d) While holding vane in position, slowly turn base until indicator shows proper value. - e) Tighten mounting post band clamp. - f) Engage orientation ring indexing pin in notch at instrument base. - g) Tighten orientation ring band clamp.
+CONNECT SENSOR CABLE - a) Slide junction box cover up. - b) Route cable thru strain relief opening at bottom of junction box.
+Secure cable by tightening packing nut. - c) Connect sensor cable to terminals.
+See wiring diagram. - d) Slide junction box cover down. - 3.
+ALIGN VANE - a) Connect instrument to an indicator. - b) Choose a known wind direction reference point on the horizon. - c) Sighting down instrument centerline, point nose cone at reference point on horizon. - d) While holding vane in position, slowly turn base until indicator shows proper value. - e) Tighten mounting post band clamp. - f) Engage orientation ring indexing pin in notch at instrument base. - g) Tighten orientation ring band clamp.